tiagodeluna/study-notes/DevOps/devops-edx-course.md

  - Alignment around the transformartion
      + Create an army around the transformation, starting small, growing, learning how to fight off the dissenters
- - Creae a shared goal
+ - Create a shared goal
  - Create non-functional buffers (20% time)
      + For just creative thought
  - Build generalist strategies